 Jessica and Emily’s Daddy is a gamer.
 For years this bugged me and I discouraged his hobby but now as I tap away of an evening, I like that we can both be together and do our own thing.
 I thought for father’s day, it’d be nice to create some gaming treats and so we ‘made’ PlayStation biscuits.
 I say made but I really mean decorated.

 First the girls helped to break up a large bar of chocolate into a bowl.
 After blasting in the microwave for short bursts of 20 seconds a few times, it was all melted.
 Jess and Emily took it in turns to drop an Oreo biscuit into the bowl and used forks to flip the biscuit over and cover it completely with chocolate.
-I then held the biscuit on the fork and tapped gently on the edge of the bowl to remove the excess before placing on a wire rack to set.
+I then held the biscuit on the fork and tapped gently on the edge of the bowl to remove the excess before placing on a wire rack.

-We then moved onto an artwork project.
+We moved onto an artwork project.
 I’d picked up a cheap frame in the sale recently and wanted to use this.
 I measured how much space we had to work with and Daddy’s footprints fitted perfectly.
 The girls had lots of fun painting Daddy’s wellies and helping me to press the prints onto the paper.
 When the paint was dry, the girls chose their own colour and did a footprint on top of each of Daddy’s welly prints.

 Next we continued with the paint mess and decorated some rocks.
 Again the girls chose their own colours or ones they thought Daddy would like.
 Mummy even did one too.
 These dried quickly in the sun and with a silver gel pen I wrote ‘My Daddy Rocks’ on each.
 I then varnished them so that they could live in the garden.